 Based on this information, we knew that we needed an app that could:

 One of the smartest moves we made was bringing on a Test Engineer to file bug reports and help brainstorm solutions to common problems our users were facing.
-We wanted to make sure the quality of product was up to Crema standard, and having Ashley on board gave us an outside perspective.
+We wanted to make sure the quality of product was up to Crema standard, and having Ashley on board gave us that perspective.

-Ashley’s first goal was to test the app throughly from front to back and scour for bugs.
+Ashley’s first goal was to test the app thoroughly from front to back and scour for bugs.
 These tests were manual and involved her interacting with one of our test devices as a Vera user would.

 Ashley then tested the upcoming features to ensure a solid release.
 One of the main challenges she ran up against was limited time to test.
 To help with this challenge, she created a test list that focused on the core functionality important to Vera’s users.
 That way, she could make sure the next release was ready to go even with limited time.
 This also allowed for other teammates to test for the release as well.

-While our plant was in Test Flight, we were able to get user feedback and iterate from there.
+While our plant care app was in Test Flight, we were able to get user feedback and iterate from there.
 We also conducted a few user interviews to help us gauge what functionality the app would need to incentivize users to pay for a Premium version.

 We work with organizations that have a mindset for growth, a creative appetite, and are ready to build innovative digital products.